 New innovations (and existing innovations introduced into new contexts) commonly fail due to challenges with adoption, adaptation, and implementation (30, 31).
 This is particularly common in LMICs.
 Determinants of successful implementation of an innovation range across systemic, economic, policy and individual factors.
 These determinants could either facilitate or impede the observed effectiveness and sustainability of efficacious interventions.
 Thus, hybrid trials seek to evaluate the effectiveness of interventions as well as understand strategies and contexts suitable for optimal and sustained implementation (32).
-Implementation climate, and to improve implementation of outcomes (33).
+Implementation science has evolved theories, models, and frameworks to guide the understanding of the implementation climate, and to improve implementation of outcomes (33).
 Implementation climate has been defined as "targeted employees' shared summary perceptions of the extent to which their use of a specific innovation is rewarded, supported, and expected within an organization" (34).
 Whereas outcomes of implementation are considered as the direct effects of deliberate and purposive actions to implement innovations (35).
 These outcomes include acceptability and feasibility.